History of São Paulo: The Second Reign and the Coffee Cycle

 After the 1880s, coffee was once again valued internationally.
 Farmers from São Paulo, however, had to deal with the problem of a shortage of workers.
 After the promulgation of the Eusébio de Queirós Law and the consequent abolition of the slave trade, which occurred in 1850, enslaved blacks became scarce and increasingly expensive.
 To replace them, immigrants, especially Italians, began to arrive.
 A significant number of these immigrants settled in the capital, employing themselves in the first industries that were being established in the Brás and Mooca neighborhoods, based on investments from the profits made by entrepreneurs in the coffee-growing sector.
 In 1882, the Immigration Museum of the State of São Paulo was founded, first in Bom Retiro (1882) and later in Mooca (1885).

 The wealth from the coffee plantations and a still incipient industry sustained the Paulistan leadership in the Republican movement.
-In 1873, the first republican convention in Brazil was held in Itu, and the Paulista Republican Party was created, which used the periodical Correio Paulistano as its official vehicle.
+In 1873, the first republican convention in Brazil was held in Itu, and the Republican Party of São Paulo was created, which used the periodical Correio Paulistano as its official vehicle.
 With the extinction of slavery after the promulgation of the Lei Áurea, in 1888, the farmers from São Paulo demanded compensation for the loss of property.
 Unable to do so, they joined the republican movement as a form of pressure.
 The empire lost its last support base, as political and economic crises that began or worsened after the Paraguayan War had already removed the church and the military from such base, and the republic was proclaimed in Rio de Janeiro, on November 15, 1889.